cdent/tankdock/README.md

 If you used a different name building the base container, change the "FROM" line in the Dockerfile.

-Now you a Tank you can run.
+Now you have a Tank you can run.

 # Run